CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: Experiments

 {\bf Analysis of CoT process.} We examine the CoT process of the MLLM keyframe selector.
 Specifically, we show in \Cref{fig:ablation} that the CoT process significantly improves the reasoning capability.
 In Reasoning VIS, thinking without CoT may result in missing some instances that require more effort to find.
 In Online Reasoning VOS, thinking without CoT degrades the performance of the keyframe justification, possibly leading to wrong classification of binary selectivity.
 All of these experiments point to the soundness of our proposed CoT reasoning.

-{\bf Choice of online keyframe selector.} We evaluate the performance of the online ThinkVideo with different keyframe selectors $\mllm$.
-We use the Refer-DAVIS-17~\cite{pont20172017} benchmark for this ablation study. \Cref{tab:ablation_mllm} reports the performance and average time cost of the CoT process, where LLaVA1.5-7B~\cite{liu2023llava}, Qwen-2.5-VL-3B~\cite{Qwen2.5-VL}, and GPT-4o~\cite{hurst2024gpt4o} achieve comparable quantitative results.
-Therefore, we choose to adopt LLaVA1.5-7B in the online ThinkVideo framework.

-{\bf Limitations.} While ThinkVideo demonstrates strong performance in reasoning video segmentation through zero-shot Chain-of-Thought prompting, a key limitation of ThinkVideo is its reliance on pre-trained MLLMs without task-specific fine-tuning.
+{\bf Limitations.} While CoT-RVS demonstrates strong performance in reasoning video segmentation through zero-shot Chain-of-Thought prompting, a key limitation of CoT-RVS is its reliance on pre-trained MLLMs without task-specific fine-tuning.
 As a result, its performance is bounded by the general reasoning capabilities of these models.
 We believe that fine-tuning MLLMs for temporally-aware multimodal reasoning could further improve segmentation accuracy.